fastenhealth/docs/beta/main.md

 # Setting up Fasten to Use With Real Medical Data

-This version allows you to connect to 650+ different Healthcare providers, using your existing accounts.
-It will allow you to connect and retrive your full electronic medical record and store it within Fasten.
+This version lets you connect to 27,000+ institutions using your existing accounts.
+It will enable you to connect and retrieve your full electronic medical record and store it within Fasten.

 Run the following commands to download and start the Fasten docker container.